RunpengJ/cse15l-lab-reports/lab-report-3-week-5.md

 What happens in the above code block?
 - The above command means looking into the specified directory, and outputing any subdirectory or file whose size is smaller than 1k.
-- This command is useful when we want to know what directories or files are within a specified of size.
+- This command is useful when we want to know what directories or files are within a specified range of size.

 #### **Example 2**